awsdocs/amazon-s3-userguide/doc_source/aws-usage-report.md

 ![\[Screenshot of a CSV usage report in a spreadsheet application.\]](http://docs.aws.amazon.com/AmazonS3/latest/userguide/images/s3-usage-report.png)

-For information on understanding the usage report, see [Understanding your AWS billing and usage reports for Amazon S3](aws-usage-report-understand.md)\.
+For more information, see [Understanding your AWS billing and usage reports for Amazon S3](aws-usage-report-understand.md)\.

 ## Downloading the AWS Usage Report<a name="aws-usage-report-download"></a>